TT-Lang Specification

 Description

-Fill a block with shape expanded to be compatible with out_blk[1] with specified value.
+Fill a block of specified shape with specified value.

 Mask a block with specified mask by replacing masked (corresponding mask element equals to 1) elements with 0.